ruuda/blog/posts/codereview.md

 I think the real reason I’m reviewing this is: somebody spent time and effort to try and help, and I feel that I owe them a response.
-I’m not bikeshedding about preferences, the code can be made simpler and more efficient at the same time.
+My review is not bikeshedding, the code can be made simpler and more efficient.
 The author could learn something general here, not just what the conventions of my project are.
-And I’m happy to teach!
+And I’m happy to teach,
 I actually enjoy doing that!

 But I start to wonder, who _is_ the author of this code?
-If it’s a junior programmer,
+If it’s a real programmer,
 I would be very happy to review.
 To show how the code can be improved, and help the author grow.
-I think that’s a good use of my evening, and helping others brings me fulfilment.
+I think that’s a good use of my evening, and helping others brings me fulfillment.
 But what if the author is an LLM, and the human behind the account is merely going to forward my comments to their Claude Code subscription?